UWARG/computer-vision-python/STYLE.md

     """
     # Example docstring:
     """
-    Returns a list of co-ordinates along a video frame where tents are located by running YOLOV2 model.
+    Returns list of coordinates along video frame where tents are located by running YOLOV2 model.

     Parameters
     ----------